-- 1.1 The Croydon Dementia Strategic Plan has been developed as an integrated health and care approach, to directing shared resources enabling best impact on the wellbeing and independence of people living with dementia. - 1.2 It sets out a borough wide direction of travel, focussed on tackling inequality and making sure no-one is left behind.
-This is especially important given the disproportionate national impact the Covid-19 pandemic has had on people living with dementia and their carers; this was identified in the 2021 Alzheimer's Society report 'Worst Hit'. - 1.3 The Strategic Plan aims to provide clarity to our residents, carers, workforce, providers and partners, on the core dementia care offer and services provided by statutory and non-statutory partners in the borough. - 1.4 The primary objectives of the Strategic Plan are to enable strategic and operational improvement and transformation within the available budget and to meet legislative statutory requirements. - 1.5 It should be read alongside other strategic plans such as the Mayor's Business Plan, Adult Social Care and Health Strategy and the Croydon Health and Care Plan.
+- 1.1 The Croydon Dementia Strategic Plan has been developed as an integrated health and care approach, to directing shared resources enabling best impact on the wellbeing and independence of people living with dementia. - 1.2 Croydon regained its Dementia Friendly Borough status in June 2023 and the development of the strategic plan was a key element in this work. - 1.3 The plan sets out a borough wide direction of travel, focussed on tackling inequality and making sure no-one is left behind.
+This is especially important given the disproportionate national impact the Covid-19 pandemic has had on people living with dementia and their carers; this was identified in the 2021 Alzheimer's Society report 'Worst Hit'. - 1.4 The Strategic Plan aims to provide clarity to our residents, carers, workforce, providers and partners, on the core dementia care offer and services provided by statutory and non-statutory partners in the borough.
+Fundamentally improve outcomes for people living with dementia and their carers. - 1.5 The national 'Well Pathway for Dementia' is recognised as the focus to support patients, carers and families on their journey and reduce variation in health and care services.
+It concentrates on five themes: - Preventing well - Diagnosing well - Living well - Supported well - Ending life well - 1.6 These themes have been used to set the priorities within Croydon Dementia Strategic Plan, linking to the key objectives of the National dementia strategy. - 1.7 The primary objectives of the Strategic Plan are to enable strategic and operational improvement and transformation within the available budget and to meet legislative statutory requirements. - 1.8 It should be read alongside other strategic plans such as the Mayor's Business Plan, Adult Social Care and Health Strategy and the Croydon Health and Care Plan.